myspc-development/art-test/README.md

 The zip file is placed in the `release/` directory.

+### WebSocket Server

+The real-time message server uses a JWT for authentication.
+Set the `JWT_SECRET` environment variable to a long random string before running `server/ws-server.js`.
+Startup aborts if this variable is missing or shorter than ten characters.

 ### Test Environment Variables

 Database credentials for the WordPress test suite must be supplied via